Leoshe22/asset-search/README.md

 public class Example : MonoBehavior
 {
   [SerializeField]
-  [AssetField] //Creates a search window button that filters for Sprites in Assets Sprite sprite;
+  [AssetSearch] //Creates a search window button that filters for Sprites in Assets Sprite sprite;
 }
 ```